StanleySongPro/github_tutorial/README.md

 * git status:                   check the status of local machine and remote repository
 * git config:
 * git help:
-* git diff:                     show teh changes made
+* git diff:                     show the changes made

 * git add <filename>:           add new file or file with changes to github
 * git add -A:                   add all to github
+* git add .:                    add all to github

 * git commit -m 'messages':     new file or changes committed but still on local machine